drunkard/ceph/README.md

 rpm-based
 ---------

-The list of RPM package dependencies can be found in deps.rpm.txt:
+The list of RPM packages dependencies can be installed with:

-	sudo yum install `cat deps.rpm.txt`
+         sudo yum install -y yum-utils
+	 sudo yum-builddep -y ceph.spec

 Building Ceph
 =============